 When the time comes, I also assist families in getting a proper personal representative appointed to administer the estate of their deceased loved ones.
 I advise the personal representative and the family in navigating the probate process and settling the estate, including selling real estate, negotiating the payment of debts, distributing any inheritance and resolving inter-family disputes.
 When necessary, I also litigate probate matters that cannot be settled among family members.
 I most frequently practice in Essex, Middlesex, Suffolk and Norfolk Probate Courts.

 My work is primarily aimed at helping my clients retain as much independence and control over their lives as possible.
-I am serving my second term as a member of the Massachusetts PCA (Personal Care Attendant) Workforce Council, to which I was appointed by Attorney General Martha Coakley in 2009.
+I served two terms as a member of the Massachusetts PCA (Personal Care Attendant) Workforce Council, to which I was appointed by Attorney General Martha Coakley in 2009.
 The Workforce Council aims to improve the quality of care available to individuals who would be in a nursing home without the care provided by in-home care providers and to assist PCA users in obtaining and keeping qualified home care.

 Due to the nature of my clientele, I am always happy to meet with people at their homes or at the hospital or nursing home.